Chart Color Schemes

 Age

-The median age in Richmond-Clarendon is 39 years, which is higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
-Compared to Greater Sydney, the 75-84 age cohort is over-represented in Richmond-Clarendon at 9.2%, while the 35-44 age group is under-represented at 12.0%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 8.0% to 9.2% of the population, and the 65 to 74 cohort has declined from 10.2% to 9.4%.
-By 2041, Richmond-Clarendon's population is forecasted to undergo significant demographic changes.
-The 75 to 84 age group is projected to grow by 66%, adding 995 people and reaching a total of 2,508 from the current 1,512.
-This growth is led by residents aged 65 and older, who will represent 58% of the anticipated population increase.
-The 0 to 4 age group is expected to grow at a more modest rate of 4%, adding only 39 residents.
+The median age in Richmond - Clarendon is 39 years, which is higher than Greater Sydney's average of 37 years and very close to the national average of 38 years.
+Compared to Greater Sydney, the 75-84 age cohort is notably over-represented in Richmond - Clarendon at 9.2%, while the 35-44 age group is under-represented at 12.0%.
+According to post-2021 Census data, the 75 to 84 age group has grown from 8.0% to 9.2% of the population, while the 65 to 74 cohort has declined from 10.2% to 9.4%.
+Population forecasts for 2041 indicate significant demographic changes in Richmond - Clarendon.
+The 75 to 84 age group is expected to grow by 65%, adding 985 people and reaching a total of 2,508 from the current 1,522.
+Residents aged 65 and older are anticipated to represent 59% of the population growth, with the 0 to 4 age group showing more modest growth of 3%, adding only 33 residents.